jaygould/pingy/readme.md

 Both front and back end written in TypeScript, making use of strong typing for client side, re-usable generic components, and server side typed classes.

+- Docker with Postgres database to get stuck in easily
 - TypeScript
 - Next.js & React
 - Styled Components